Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 212-363-3200

-Climb the pedestal and access Lady Liberty’s crown.
-You can also check out the Statue of Liberty Museum and theater.
-Then head to the National Museum of Immigration on Ellis Island.
+At this crossroads to America, climb the pedestal to access Lady Liberty’s crown, stop by the Statue of Liberty Museum and theater, then head to the National Museum of Immigration on Ellis Island.

 STERLING HILL MINING MUSEUM